Bulk Operations and Deployment

 - Friday morning: Engineers receive notifications and can preview next week's work.

-- Friday/weekend: Planners check the Awaiting focus tab β engineers who haven't opened their day run are flagged.
+- Friday/weekend: Planners review Deployed work and acknowledgement indicators β engineers who haven't opened their day run are flagged.

 - Monday: Engineers execute the day run from the mobile app.
 Badges update to Deployed β as each engineer opens their route.